 500

-Lendzi is a highly-rated free loan marketplace with a difference.
-Rather than working with hundreds of lenders like other marketplaces, Lendzi takes a more selective approach.
-It vets and partners with a more focused group of about 40 providers specializing in fast turnaround, working capital loans like lines of credit and cash advances.
-However, as an alternative lender, rates may be significantly higher than with a traditional bank loan.
+Lendzi is a highly rated free loan marketplace that's a bit different from the rest.
+While most marketplaces work with hundreds of lenders, Lendzi vets and partners with a focused group of about 60 providers specializing in fast turnaround on a wide range of loan products.
+However, as an alternative lender, rates may be significantly higher than a traditional bank loan.

 Pros